chmc-mcmc/mathematica/README.md

 For simplicity, $r$ is a parameter (unlike $K_p$ and $K_q$).

-For $r$ can be a decimal, Eigen decomposition is carried out:
+Because $r$ can be a decimal, Eigen decomposition is carried out:

 $U_{qq}=V\cdot\Lambda\cdot{}V^{T}$.